theparthway/docs/docs/cookbook/DemoApp.md

 ## Project setup

-Let's create a react app using the following command.
-If you don't have Bun installed, please refer to [bun](https://bun.sh/).
+Let's create a React App using the following command.
+If you don't have Bun installed, please refer to [Bun](https://bun.sh/).

 ```bash
 # Creates a react-app using vite